itheodoridis/checkpoint-export/README.md

 <h2>Postman Collections</h2>
 I can't remember if I have found an original version of those anywhere or I built them myself.
 If you find part of them anywhere please let me know so I can give proper credit.
+I am pretty certain I have built this myself sometime during the COVID-19 period.

 The Checkpoint Community site has a big list of collections and the v.1.5 API collection is a lot bigger and different from this one, so this doesn't come from there.
 I was requested to share this so I am posting fast.